M36 tank destroyer: Production

-After July 1943, the appliqué armor (add on armor) bosses on the hull side of the M10A1 were deleted as the armor kits were never manufactured.
-This meant that some M36s had the redundant bosses, while others did not.
-The M36 initially retained the M10A1's "stirrup" gun rest on the rear hull; crews were unhappy about the lack of a proper travel lock for the 90 mm gun, and many improvised their own from travel locks taken from tanks.
-As the massive muzzle blast of the 90 mm gun obscured the crew's vision and reduced the rate of fire, a double-baffle muzzle brake was fitted to all vehicles after the first 600, beginning in early November 1944.
-A proper folding travel lock better-suited to the 90 mm gun was added to the rear hull at about this time.
+After July 1943, the appliqué armor (add on armor) bosses on the hull side of later M10A1s were omitted as the armor kits were never manufactured.
+The M36 initially retained the M10A1's "stirrup" gun rest on the rear hull; crews were unhappy about the lack of a travel lock to hold the 90 mm gun in a fixed position when in motion, and many improvised their own from travel locks taken from tanks.
+A double-baffle muzzle brake was fitted to all vehicles after the first 600, beginning in early November 1944.
+A folding travel lock better-suited to the 90 mm gun was added to the rear hull at about this time.
 The gun itself was also modified with a better equilibrator and more powerful elevating mechanism.

-As the initial contract was for 300 vehicles, General Motors' Fisher Tank Arsenal produced the last 300 M10A1 tank destroyers in January 1944 without turrets for immediate conversion to M36s.
-This conversion lasted from April to July 1944.
+As the initial contract was for 300 vehicles, General Motors' Fisher Tank Arsenal produced the last 300 M10A1 tank destroyers in January 1944 without turrets for immediate conversion to M36s, which took place from April to July 1944.
 The contract was later increased to 500 vehicles, as it was decided that existing M10A1s were also to be converted to M36s.
-The requirement was later increased to 600 vehicles on May 15, 1944.
-As it was found that the M10 tank destroyer had struggled against German tanks like the Panther and especially the Tiger during the Normandy campaign, the contract was increased to 1,400 vehicles on July 29, 1944.
+The requirement was later increased to 600 vehicles on 15 May 1944.
+As it was found that the M10 tank destroyer had struggled against German tanks like the Panther and especially the Tiger during the Normandy campaign, the contract was increased to 1,400 vehicles on 29 July 1944.
 This caused problems, as only 913 of the 1,413 M10A1s that had been completed could be requisitioned from training units.
-Due to the lack of M10A1 hulls, it was decided to finish up the initial production run by mounting M36 turrets onto M4A3 Sherman hulls, with the necessary internal changes.
+Due to the lack of M10A1 hulls, it was decided to finish up the initial production run by mounting M36 turrets onto M4A3 Sherman hulls (which had the same engine as the M10A1) with the necessary internal changes; these were designated M36B1.
 The production of 187 90 mm Gun Motor Carriage M36B1 ran from October to December 1944.
 From June to December 1944, Massey-Harris converted 500 M10A1s into M36s.
 From October to December 1944, American Locomotive Company converted 413 M10A1s into M36s.
 The Army reduced the 1,400-vehicle objective for 1944 to 1,342 vehicles.
 350 more conversions were scheduled for 1945; this number was increased to 584.
 A final batch of 200 M10A1s was converted by the Montreal Locomotive Works in May 1945.

 The supply of M10A1s eventually ran out, so it was decided in January 1945 that M10 hulls would be used for all further conversions.
 American Locomotive Company converted 672 M10 hulls into the 90 mm Gun Motor Carriage M36B2 beginning in May 1945.
 A further batch of 52 M36B2s was completed by the Montreal Locomotive Works in May 1945.